How to Make Authentic Kombu Dashi (Japanese Vegan Stock)

 If you want something quick and easy, this instant kombu dashi powder helps you a lot.
 All you need is to dissolve it in hot water, and you’ll have the umami-packed Japanese stock.

-Kombu Dashi substitute
+Kombu Dashi Substitute

 Looking for an alternative to kombu dashi?
 Here are some options for you.